eraofchaos/eraofchaos.github.io/artifacts/Angel Feather Arrows.md

 ---
 title: "Artifacts - Bow of the Sharpshooter - Angel Feather Arrows"
 permalink: /artifacts/Angel Feather Arrows/
-excerpt: "Bow of the Sharpshooter - Angel Feather Arrows.
+excerpt: "Era of Chaos  Bow of the Sharpshooter - Angel Feather Arrows.
 A magic arrow made by elves.
 One of the components of the Bow of the Sharpshooter."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Angel Feather Arrows.md"